nicholasadamou/starter-kit/README.md

 npm install -g gulp yarn bower
 ```

 Gulp is the process that will run all the task of compilation, watchers, and others.
 Bower will get the dependencies for the client-side like jQuery.
+Yarn is an alternative to npm for dependency managment.
+It is much more reliable when compared to npm, so we will use yarn for dependency management instead of npm.
 Those are the only requirements to run this project.

 ## Install
 In order to start using this project, you need to clone/download it to your machine.